German leader in Ukraine as fears of Russian invasion grow | Law-Order

 - Ukraine

-With concerns rising that war could be imminent, some airlines canceled flights to the Ukrainian capital and troops there unloaded fresh shipments of weapons from NATO members Sunday.
+"We are experiencing a very, very serious threat to peace in Europe," Scholz wrote on Twitter as he arrived in Kyiv.
+"From Moscow, we urgently expect signals of de-escalation.''
+With concerns rising that war could be imminent, Germany's military said the first of some 350 extra troops it is sending to bolster NATO forces in Lithuania were en route Monday.
+Six howitzer guns were also being loaded onto trucks for transport to the alliance's eastern flank.

-The United States, Britain and other European nations told their citizens to leave the country and Washington was also pulling most of its staff from the embassy in Kyiv.
+Meanwhile, Lithuania moved diplomats' families and some nonessential diplomatic workers out of Ukraine; the U.S. is already pulling most of its staff from the embassy in Kyiv.
+And the Greek Foreign Ministry joined several Western nations in urging its citizens to leave the country.

-Ukraine's air traffic safety agency Ukraerorukh issued a statement declaring the airspace over the Black Sea to be a "zone of potential danger" because of Russian naval drills and recommended that planes avoid flying over the sea Feb.
+The moves were the latest preparations for a possible war.
+On Sunday, some airlines canceled flights to the Ukrainian capital and troops there unloaded fresh shipments of weapons from NATO members.
+Ukraine's air traffic safety agency Ukraerorukh declared the airspace over the Black Sea to be a "zone of potential danger" because of Russian naval drills and recommended that planes avoid flying over the sea Feb.
 14-19.

 Ukraine's ambassador to the UK, Vadym Prystaiko, seemed to suggest just such a middle path, telling the BBC on Sunday that the country could abandon its goal of joining NATO — an objective that is written into its constitution — if it would avert war with Russia.
 "We might — especially being threatened like that, blackmailed by that, and pushed to it," Prystaiko told BBC Radio 5.

 As he has before, Zelenskyy sought to play down the idea that a conflict was imminent, noting that Kyiv and other cities of Ukraine "are safe and under reliable protection."
-His office's readout of the call also quoted him suggesting that a quick Biden visit would help deescalate the situation — signaling Zelenskyy's hope the US leader might actually come.
-That possibility was not mentioned in the White House summary of the call.
+His office's readout of the call also quoted him suggesting that a quick Biden visit would help deescalate the situation — a possibility was not mentioned in the White House summary of the call.

-"I am convinced that your arrival in Kyiv in the coming days, which are crucial for stabilizing the situation, will be a powerful signal and contribute to de-escalation," Zelenskyy was quoted by his office as telling Biden.

-The Biden administration has become increasingly outspoken about its concerns that Russia could create a false pretext for an invasion in the coming days.

 Russia and Ukraine have been locked in a bitter conflict since 2014 when Ukraine's Kremlin-friendly leader was driven from office by a popular uprising.
 Moscow responded by annexing the Crimean Peninsula and then backing a separatist insurgency in eastern Ukraine, where fighting has killed over 14,000 people.